johnwcowan/subsetg-book/intro-020-glossary.md

 ## What does that mean?
 No, wait, I _know_ what that means, and ...

-This glossary is not comprehensive, on purpose.
+This glossary is deliberately not comprehensive.
 There's no real reason to define *statement*, because it means the same thing in PL/I as in one of the languages you already know.
 On the other hand, *string* is another matter: in Pl/I it can refer